publicityreform/findbyimage/_posts/2017-06-05-generative-narrative-final-presentation.md

 ### Process
 #### Word-RNN
 Using the tensorflow version of Word-RNN, we sampled for text during different checkpoints to track the progress of the model, keeping primetext and other hyperparameters consistent.
-After the model was finished training, text was generated and used for priming another generation, which was used for priming another generation...and so on, for seven cycles.
+After the model was finished training, text was generated and used for priming another generation, which was used for priming another generation...and so on, for seven cycles / chains.

 #### ConvNetJS – Image Painting
 ![A screencapture of the original image next to the generated image](assets/a-r-t-folder/5.PNG)